-Definitely, a conversation starter, the leather Capisco Chair by HAG, with its strange aluminum frame and unique design, took a little getting used to, I’ll admit.
-But now I love the versatility of it.
+Definitely a conversation starter, the leather Capisco Chair by HAG, with its strange aluminum frame and unique design, took a little getting used to, I’ll admit.
+But now I love the versatility of this swivel desk chair.
 The “T” or “plus-shaped” back allows me to sit in a variety of positions, including sideways and backward — and I often find myself sitting backward just because I can.

 Because the chair uses a saddle seat (similar to a saddle used when riding a horse), it encourages better posture (that’s the part that took some getting used to).
 I can also adjust the chair’s height from 22.5 to 33 inches, making it ideal when I’m at one of my adjustable standing desks, Both the seat and backrest are cushioned and comfortable, and since the chair is armless, there’s nothing in the way to hinder my workflow.
 In addition to adjusting the chair’s height, I can also adjust the tilt and tension.

 I had the chance to test out the black leather Capisco Chair, but HAG does have other models and colors available.

 - Improves posture

 - Great for tall people

 - Takes a while to get used to saddle seat

 BEST GAMING CHAIR